-The Investigations Unit is comprised of one sergeant, three detectives, and one support person who performs administrative work as well as victim advocacy.
+The Investigations Unit is comprised of one sergeant, two detectives, and one support person who performs administrative work as well as victim advocacy.
 This unit is responsible for performing police investigative tasks including investigating major crime scenes, writing and serving search warrants, obtaining evidence, following up on cases initiated by patrol officers, interviewing victims and suspects, and other criminal case processing.

 Our Investigations Unit partners with area law enforcement agencies, Child Protective Services(CPS), Monroe School District, service groups, and faith based groups to provide a cohesive response to crimes through a countywide approach.